 Drinking alcohol has an effect on the mind and body – and one could argue that it’s positive (at the time), which is why those who suffer from anxiety turn to alcohol to mask their feelings.
 It’s ironic that we are culturally conditioned to have a drink to “calm our nerves” because we now know that the opposite can be true.
 That’s because it’s mostly the hangover the next day, while your body is trying to get rid of the toxin that causes alcohol anxiety.

-Drinkaware.co.uk tell us that alcohol affects brain chemistry – by lowering the levels of serotonin, which is a neurotransmitter – a message sender if you like, responsible for a range of functions including mood, sleep and memory.
-Low levels of serotonin means that you sleep poorly, have mood swings and trouble remembering things.
+Drinkaware.co.uk tells us that alcohol affects brain chemistry – by lowering the levels of serotonin, which is a neurotransmitter – a message sender if you like, responsible for a range of functions including mood, sleep, and memory.
+Low levels of serotonin mean that you sleep poorly, have mood swings, and have trouble remembering things.
 If you already suffer from anxiety this is not going to help.

-This has been known to cause nausea, dizziness, fatigue, light-headedness and muscle weakness.
-These symptoms wouldn’t cause anxiety per se but they add to a sense of illness which fosters anxiety.
+This has been known to cause nausea, dizziness, fatigue, light-headedness, and muscle weakness.
+These symptoms wouldn’t cause anxiety per se but they add to a sense of illness that fosters anxiety.

 So how do you best avoid experiencing alcohol anxiety?